chiefBiiko/object-ops/README.md

 ***

-operate on objects as you do on arrays.
+Operate on objects as you do on arrays.

 ***